Woman recovers wallet lost 46 years ago in California

 Distin said she was initially reluctant to talk publicly about her experience but she said there was such a positive response that she gave in.

-“It says a lot about our society, that people are looking for a human story and something to feel good,” she said.
+“It says a lot about our society, that people are looking for a human story and something to feel good,” she told the Star.
 “People need to see the gratitude.
 I think there’s so much other negative stuff that I think this is what touched people.”